dissdi/DPR_CLSCarry/README.md

-All the difference between DPR_practice is DPRModel.py
+All the difference between this project and DPR_practice is DPRModel.py